Department of Public Health & Health Information Administration

 • Additional requirements may include a personal statement, resume/CV, and letters of recommendation.

-The mission of the Department of Public Health at Chicago State University (CSU) is to provide an accessible, competency-based, high-quality education and experience to prepare culturally diverse undergraduate and graduate students to improve health and well-being and address health equity and disparities in communities by utilizing innovative, integrative, interdisciplinary, and inclusive academic approaches.
+The mission of the Department of Public Health and Health Information Administration (HIA) at Chicago State University (CSU) is to deliver accessible, competency-based, high-quality education and experiences that prepare a culturally diverse student body to:

-Health Information Administration Vision
+Public Health and Health Information Administration Vision Statement

-• Equity
+• Equity & Social Justice

-• Diversity
+• Diversity & Inclusion

-• Lifelong learning
+• Lifelong learning & Innovation

-• Leadership
+• Collaboration & Leadership

 Commitment to community and a healthier world